LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 We suggest that you follow a scheme similar to what we use when working with version control.
-We suggest that your source code goes in one or more folders, like work, or hw and labs.
+We suggest that your source code goes in one or more folders, like work, or homework and labs.

 So let's do it: